ChristinaLK/blog/content/disney-identity.md

 <a name="let-it-go">[1]</a> My grumpy "get off my lawn" self has always lamented that
-"Let It Go" exploded into such popularity, not for any musical reasons, but simply because it represents only a piece of the movie's message and taken on its own, is a unhelpful way to think about forming your identity.
+"Let It Go" exploded into such popularity, not for any musical reasons, but simply because the song represents only a piece of the movie's message and taken on its own, is a unhelpful way to think about forming your identity.